Please RE-FRESH your computer for current updates to information!

 *Applicants with the highest points will be selected.
 Should several applicants have the same points, then they will be selected at random.

-*Once applicants are provisionally selected, each applicant is required to complete a background check using the Certified Background system.
+2. Once applicants are provisionally selected, each applicant is required to complete a background check using the Certified Background system, including a drug screen exam.
+This process will be discussed at the Mandatory Orientation Meeting.

-* All applicants must meet the health and physical requirements, in order to complete required clinical hours.
-Click here for health & physical requirements
+3. All applicants must meet the health and physical requirements in order to complete required clinical hours.
+Click here for health & physical requirements.
+For Patient safety, all selected applicants must be able to hear and see without or with assistive devices.

 |FIRST YEAR-FALL SEMESTER|